 Mother diagnosed with cancer after breast milk dries out

-Darina was given the all-clear in December 2019, but two years later her cancer returned, spreading to her liver, spine, lymph nodes and bones
+Darina was given the all-clear in December 2019, but two years later her cancer returned

-A mother-of-two given 12 months to live after a cancer diagnosis is raising money for treatment unavailable on the NHS so she can extend her life and watch her children grow up, after feeling “let down” by the NHS.
+A mother-of-two, who has been given 12 months to live, says she feels “let down” by the NHS.

-Darina Gray, 30, from Bedford, discovered a lump in her left breast after having her second child and underwent a double mastectomy to remove the tumour.
+Darina Gray, 30, from Bedford, discovered a lump in her left breast after having her second child in 2019 and underwent a double mastectomy to remove the tumour.

+“I decided not to breastfeed because I’d really struggled with my firstborn,” she said.
+“So I let my milk dry out and once it had completely dried out, I noticed a lump in my left breast.”

+Darina made a GP appointment and was referred to Bedford Hospital.
+She was diagnosed with stage one, grade three invasive ductal carcinoma – a cancer that begins in the lining of the breast and spreads to other tissues in the breast.

 She was given the all-clear in December 2019, but two years later the cancer returned, spreading to her liver, spine, lymph nodes and bones.